Advantages of the Waterfall Methodology

 These user stories are developed in close conjunction with the key users.

-As we will see later the agile philosophy is to work very closely with the users and the product owner.
+As we will see later, the agile philosophy is to work very closely with the users and the product owner.

 These sprints are typically time bound and during the sprint some stories may be demoted from the sprint and not delivered as there is typically a fixed sprint delivery date.

-There are a lot of feedback loops in agile and it delivers software in a set of iterations unlike waterfall which tends to be more sequential and often results in a ‘big delivery’.
+There are a lot of feedback loops in agile and it delivers software in a set of iterations, unlike waterfall which tends to be more sequential and often results in a ‘big delivery’.

 Agile Principles

-• Our highest priority is to satisfy the customer through early and continuous delivery of valuable software.
+• The highest priority is to satisfy the customer through early and continuous delivery of valuable software.

 • Welcome changing requirements, even late in development.
 Agile processes harness change for the customer’s competitive advantage.

-• Deliver working software frequently, from a couple of weeks to a couple of months, with a preference to the shorter timescale.
+• Deliver working software frequently, from a couple of weeks to a couple of months, with a preference for the shorter timescale.

-• Business people and developers must work together daily throughout the project.
+• Business people and programmers must work together daily throughout the project.

 • Build projects around motivated individuals.
 Give them the environment and support they need and trust them to get the job done.